anyaevostinar/anyaevostinar.github.io/classes/201-f25/hw8.md

 * the median element by value
 * the median element of the first three elements

 Comment on each of the above choices.
 What are the pros and cons of each?
 Under what situations are they good or bad ideas?
-You should include at least 2 sentences for each choice, clearly labeled.
+You should include at least 1 sentence for each choice, clearly labeled.

 ### #5: Mergesort temp array